Erika Donalds: Education activism

+Affiliations

+Donalds leads education policy at the America First Policy Institute.

-Donalds is a member of advisory boards for Classical Learning Test, Moms for Liberty, and the Independent Women’s Forum Education Freedom Center.
+Donalds is a visiting fellow at The Heritage Foundation and serves on the advisory boards of Classical Learning Test, Moms for Liberty, and the Independent Women's Forum Education Freedom Center.

-In December 2022, Donalds hosted a fundraiser for the Classical Education Network featuring Donald Trump.
+In October 2025, Donalds embarked on a campus speaking tour with the Leadership Institute.
+Calling the U.S. education system "Wasteful, bureaucratic, monopolistic", she advocated for privatizing the student loan system and increasing the number of groups administering standardized testing.

 Education business

-In 2017, Donalds founded Optima Ed, a company that provides management support for six Hillsdale College-affiliated "classical" charter schools in Florida.
-Optima is funded by a 10% cut of state funding to its schools, bringing in millions of dollars annually.
+In 2017, Donalds founded OptimaEd, a company that provides management support for several classical charter schools in Florida.

 Personal life

-Donalds married Byron Donalds on March 15, 2003.
-They have three children: Damon, Darin and Mason.
+She married Byron Donalds on March 15, 2003.
+They have three children.
 They live in Naples, Florida.